EU AI Act: Article 50 applies now, high-risk from December 2027

 August 2, 2026

-August 2, 2027
+December 2, 2027

 Future

-AI systems in Annex I products
+High-risk AI in Annex I products

 Start here

-AI Act Scoping Review — £500
+AI Act Scoping Review: £500

 We classify every AI system you run, identify what the regulation requires for each one, and give you a written action plan.
 One week, fixed price.